DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Kill myself, you said?"

-Forcing her trembling body Paladin started to stand up.
+Forcing her trembling body Light Knight started to stand up.

 "That's right, without such resolve there is no way for us humans to defeat you demons!"